 Determine the layout

 When you really start to think about it, you will soon realize that there are a lot of options.
-This is why it is easy to get sidetracked and confused and why determining the structure is important.
+This is why following a woocommerce SEO guide will keep you from getting sidetracked and confused.
+Determining the correct site structure first is most important.
 You also want the URL to have keywords in it.
 So, you wouldn’t make the URL women and men, but women’s-tee-shirts and men’s tee shirts for an example.
 These are called long-tailed keywords.
-Finding phrases that people will search for to find your products are these long-tailed keywords and they are key to your success.
+Finding phrases that people will search for to find your products using these long-tailed keywords – these are keys to your success.

-Before beginning WooCommerce SEO, you should do some research on what keywords are actually getting searched.
+Another high priority in this WooCommerce SEO guide is keyword research.
+You should do some research on what keywords are actually getting searched.
 You would be surprised by the different results that might come up.
 There are many ways to do keyword research and it is important to the overall success of the e-commerce SEO campaign.

 Once you have your keywords and the structure planned out, you are ready to begin the design of your WooCommerce website with proper structure and keywords that will help with what they call On-Page SEO.

-While most people want to skip over this completely, that is why most people are not successful.
+Proper content development is another key aspect of this woocommerce SEO guide.
+Most people want to skip over this completely, which is why most people are not successful.
 You have to put in the time to get the results.
 You will not only need products, but content as well.

 What is content?
 Well, content is not just images and videos, however, those are certainly nice and needed for an e-commerce store.
 Content is words.
 You need words on your pages written around the keywords and phrases you found during your keyword research.
 This may be on the category pages or you should form a blog of sorts.